msang/hate-speech-corpus/README.md

 This is a Twitter corpus built with the aim of representing and analysing hate speech against some minority groups in Italy, nemly muslims, immigrants and Roma.

-The amount of annotated data currently consists of 1,828 tweets.
+The amount of annotated data currently consists of 1,828 tweets, thoroughly revised by expert annotators.

 Similar to the one provided by [Wasseem and Hovy (2016)](https://github.com/ZeerakW/hatespeech), the corpus released here only contains the tweets' ID and their annotation.
 Individual tweets can be obtained using the Twitter APIs and querying for the IDs provided.